f5devcentral/f5-agility-labs-vdi/docs/lab2/content-lab2.rst

    - In the *Name* field, type in ``lab2-lb-cs``
    - In the *Template* pulldown, select ``f5.vmware_view.v1.5.4``

 ..
-NOTE:: The tables for iApp questions list just the values that need to change.
-Leave other values as degault.
+NOTE:: The tables for iApp questions list just the values that need to change

    +------------------------------------------------------------------------------+----------------------------------------------------+
    | **Welcome to the iAPP template for VMware Horizon**                          | Please review                                      |